 With a very strong name in the industry, Shutterstock's site hosts one of the largest stock media resources libraries, including footage, music and sound effects, and images.
 They sell Royalty Free licenses for all their content, with different terms for each media type.

-While for stock photos they have on demand packs and subscription options, footage can be bought a la carte or with packs, and music and sound effects are bought on a per-file basis.
-Their prices are super cheap, and they’ve millions of options in every media type, category, theme or subject imaginable.
+Stock footage here can be bought a la carte or with packs, as well as with the new Shutterstock video subscriptions.
+And music and sound effects are bought on a per-file basis.
+Their prices are super cheap, and they've millions of options in every media type, category, theme, or subject imaginable.

-The best feature in their website is their intelligent image analysis technology, that uses computer vision to analyze the visual components of images and videos.
+The best feature of its website is its intelligent image analysis technology that uses computer vision to analyze the visual components of images and videos.
 This allows them to provide a reverse image search tool, as well as much more accurate keyword search results and content suggestions.
-The site also displays galleries for trending, popular content in every category, to help you discover new content that suits your needs.
+The site also displays galleries for trending, popular content in every category to help you discover new content that suits your needs.

 To learn more about Shutterstock's offer, read our full Shutterstock review.
 If you want to start licensing great and cheap content, sign up for free at Shutterstock.
 And you can save more money with our special Shutterstock Coupon Code with 15% Off!

-Sustainedly increasing in popularity and success, Videoblocks is a stock footage service that revolutioned the industry with their unique offer: flat-rate membership plans that give you unlimited downloads from their wholly-owned collection of stock videos.
+Sustainedly increasing in popularity and success, Storyblocks Video is a stock footage service that revolutionized the industry with its unique offer: a flat-rate membership plan that gives you unlimited downloads from their wholly-owned collection of stock videos.

-That’s right: by hiring a monthly or annual subscription, you get unlimited downloads from a library of over 115,000 stock footage clips.
-At very low prices –under $200–, this offer is hard to beat.
+That's right: by hiring a monthly or annual subscription, you get unlimited downloads from a library of over 1 million footage clips.
+At very low prices –under $200 for a whole year–, this offer is hard to beat.
 All the clips come with a Royalty Free license that allows flexible usage.

-Videoblocks’ website is modern, visually appealing and easy to use.
+Storyblocks' website is modern, visually appealing, and easy to use.
 Their search engine lets you find lots of options for your particular needs, and the homepage shows the featured content of the month to invite you to discover the current and most popular footage.

-With a great offer for large volume buyers, simple licensing terms and highly functional website, Videoblocks is well worthy of your browser bookmark.
+With a great offer for large volume buyers, simple licensing terms, and a highly functional website, Storyblocks is well worthy of your browser bookmark.

-Read our full Videoblocks review for more details on their offer.
-Join Videoblocks today to download amazing content at low cost.
-And now you can get even lower prices with our Videoblocks Promo Code to get 90% off in your Membership!
+Read our full Storyblocks review for more details on their offer.
+Join Storyblocks today to download amazing content at a low cost.
+And now you can get even lower prices with our Storyblocks Promo Code to get 57% off on your Annual Membership!

-With the same buying model of its sister company, Audioblocks offers unlimited downloads of music and sound effects files for a flat periodic fee.
+With the same buying model that the footage division, Storyblocks Audio offers unlimited downloads of music and sound effects files for a flat periodic fee.

-Their website is super simple, but functional.
+The page is super simple but functional.
 They have a search engine, plus a showcase of tracks in different genres and types.
-You can learn more about Audioblocks offer here.
+You can learn more about Storyblocks Audio's offer here.

-If you want to get super cheap stock music tracks, join Audioblocks now!
+If you want to get super cheap stock music tracks, join Storyblocks Audio now!

 iStock – Exclusive Content and Affordable Prices

-One of the top stock imagery agencies in the industry, iStock is known as the pioneer that inaugurated the microstock model, and one of the few offering exclusive content.
-Owned since years by renowned stock photography company Getty Images, they are very reliable.
+One of the top stock imagery agencies in the industry, iStock is known as the pioneer that inaugurated the microstock model and one of the few offering exclusive content.
+Owned for years by the renowned stock photography company Getty Images, they are very reliable.

-iStock sells Royalty Free stock footage and images, therefore none of their content allows exclusive usage, but they have a large collection of content that is only available at their website, making it much less widely used in general.
-Plus, this exclusive library features higher-value videos and photos, at very affordable prices.
-For those wanting a better deal, they also have a large selection of non-exclusive content, at lower price points.
-Their footage can be bought a la carte with credits, and their images are available both a la carte and with subscriptions.
+iStock sells Royalty Free stock footage (with this iStock Footage Promo Code) and images, therefore, none of their content allows exclusive usage, but they have a large collection of content that is only available on their website, making it much less widely used in general.
+Plus, this exclusive library features higher-value videos and photos at very affordable prices.
+For those wanting a better deal, they also have a large selection of non-exclusive content at lower price points.
+Their footage can be bought à la carte with credits, and their images are available both à la carte and with subscriptions.

-For more information on iStock’s offer, check our full iStock review.
-If you’re ready to buy great stock videos, sign up for iStock for free.
-And now you can seize the chance of our special iStock Coupon Code to save 10% in your purchase!
+For more information on iStock's offer, check our full iStock review.
+If you're ready to buy great stock videos, sign up for iStock for free.
+And now you can seize the chance of our special iStock Coupon Code to save 15% on your purchase!

 Getty Images – The Most Renowned with Premium Content

-Prestigious, reliable and with strong global presence, Getty Images dominates the stock media market.
+Prestigious, reliable, and with a strong global presence, Getty Images dominates the stock media market.
 They are a traditional, “old school” agency that modernized and now hosts most of their huge collection of media content online, on their own website.

-This company was one of the first in unifying stock photography archives and collections in one global service.
+This company was one of the first to unify stock photography archives and collections in one global service.
 While still better known for photography, they have a very big collection of stock footage and stock music and sound effects.

-They are traditional, and work with Rights Managed licenses, which makes their prices higher than the other options, but also enabled the possibility to acquire exclusive use rights.
-However they include Royalty Free licenses, to a part of their library, at lower cost.
-They sell content on demand mostly, with other options subject to private contact with a company representative.
+They are traditional and work with Rights Managed licenses, which makes their prices higher than the other options, but also enabled the possibility of acquiring exclusive use rights.
+However, they include Royalty Free licenses, to a part of their library, at a lower cost.
+They sell content on-demand mostly, with other options subject to private contact with a company representative.

-Their website is modern and features lots of compelling imagery from their vaste collections.
-Their media is arranged by type in easy to localize labels.
+Their website is modern and features lots of compelling imagery from their vast collections.
+Their media is arranged by type in easy-to-localize labels.
 They have an advanced search engine that simplifies the task of finding the right images in such a large pool of options.

 Learn all about this agency in our full Getty Images review.
-If you want premium content, that is hard to find elsewhere and that is backed by a renowned company, then Getty Images is for you.
-Don’t hesitate visiting Getty Images website to browse and download great footage.
+If you want premium content that is hard to find elsewhere and a renowned company backs that, then Getty Images is for you.
+Don't hesitate to visit the Getty Images website to browse and download great footage.
 And now you can buy content easier and cheaper with our special Getty Images Promo Code to save up to 30% with Ultrapacks!